 In March 2008, CSS LLC was named, along with other financial services firms, accountants, lawyers, officers, directors and controlling persons, as a defendant in an action filed in New York State court by the Joint Official Liquidators of various SPhinX Funds and the trustee of the SphinX Trust, which holds claims that belonged to PlusFunds Group, Inc. ("Plus-Funds"), the investment manager for the SPhinX Funds.
 The operative amended complaint in the suit asserted claims against CSS LLC for aiding and abetting breaches of fiduciary duty and aiding and abetting fraud by Refco's insiders in connection with Refco's August 2004 notes offering and August 2005 IPO.
 Plaintiffs sought to recover from defendants more than USD 800 million, consisting of USD 263 million that the SphinX Managed Futures Fund, a SPhinX fund, had on deposit and lost at Refco, several hundred million dollars in alleged additional "lost enterprise" damages of PlusFunds, and pre-judgment interest.
 In March 2008, CSS LLC and certain other defendants removed the action to the SDNY.
 In November 2008, CSS LLC filed a motion to dismiss the amended complaint.
 In February 2012, the court granted in part and denied in part CSS LLC's motion to dismiss.
 The court dismissed Plaintiffs' claim for aiding and abetting breach of fiduciary duty with prejudice.
-The court also granted the motion with respect to part of Plaintiffs' claim for aiding and abetting fraud, but denied the motion with respect to part of that claim.
-In August 2012, CSS LLC filed a motion for summary judgment with respect to the remaining part of Plaintiffs' aiding and abetting fraud claim.
+The court also granted the motion with respect to part of Plaintiffs' claim for aiding and abetting breach of fiduciary duty with prejudice.
+The court also granted the motion with respect to part of Plaintiffs' claim for aiding and abetting breach of fiduciary duty with prejudice.
+The court also granted the motion for summary judgment with respect to the remaining part of Plaintiffs' aiding and abetting fraud claim.
 In December 2012, the court granted the motion, thus dismissing CSS LLC from the case.
 The court has not yet issued a final judgment as to CSS LLC, and the dismissal of the claims against CSS LLC will be subject to appeal.